scovitin-vsevolod/docs/IT-systems/test_md/index.md

 osha_slideshare | Slideshare field that allows you to add a slidehare link to a content type

-##  3.Potentially reusable modules
+##  3 Potentially reusable modules

-    It is possible to use module from content type and helper groups in other projects only
+It is possible to use module from content type and helper groups in other projects

 ##  4 Technical strategy and chosen solutions